tsnellgrove/dark_castle3/dc3/doc.md

 The key take-away from the app_main flow is that, both before and after the player's command execution call, the game "gets a turn".
 These ad-hoc pro-active or responsive game actions are what the Machine construct enables.

+Note: in version 3.83, app_main() was significantly refactored.
+By this time, new special cases had been added ('restart', 'again', and 'wait') and the code had become opaque.
+I had taken the if-then-shild approach and had new fewer than eight return statements in the function and it was far from clear - even to me - how the over-arching code flow was supposed to work.
+In refactoring, I kept the early return for is_start == True (after calling start_me_up() ) but created a consistent flow, goverened by some core primative booleans (is_stateful, is_interp_cmd, is_interp_valid) for all remaining cases.
+For me the result is much more readable - and should make adding additional special cases much easier.
+Despite these changes, the description above (written before refactoring) is still a good overview of app_main()'s core functionality.

 The Modular Machine Components:
 Michines are composed of Triggers, Switches, Conditions, Results, and the framework of the Machine itself which orchestrates all of these.
 I'll detail each of these below.